equinor/mercury/README.md

 - [Docker Compose](https://docs.docker.com/compose/)
 - Make sure you have Python installed. version 3.10 or higher is required.

-Building the Dockerfile requires access to the private Github repository (TODO: Link to fortran repo here).
+Building the Dockerfile requires access to the private Github repository with the fortan library source (https://github.com/equinor/gpa-libhg).
 The simplest way to manage this is by adding a __deploy key__ to the repository.
 Generate the keypair like so;